-The Indiana University Bloomington is offering multiple grants for freshmen students to pursue Jewish Studies programme.
-The studentships are available to students entering as first year beginners in Fall 2019 at IU Bloomington.
+Indiana University Bloomington is offering multiple scholarships for freshmen students to pursue the Jewish Studies program.

 User Review( votes)

-- Study Subject: The studentships are awarded for Jewish Studies.
+- Study Subject: Scholarships are awarded for Jewish Studies.

-- Number of Awards: One scholarship is available.
+- Number of Scholarships: One scholarship is available.

 - Nationality: US citizens